 surgery has a high rate of success and a low risk of causing other problems if

 you are otherwise healthy.
 Although most people have successful outcomes, there is a risk of death

 and serious problems during surgery.
 Valve replacement surgery is high-risk for people who have a failing

 left ventricle and who have had a heart attack.
 About 5 or less out of 100 people who have

-If you have an aortic valve regurgitation or stenosis and have symptoms, the risks of not replacing the valve are greater than the risks of surgery unless you have other health problems that make surgery too
+If you have severe aortic valve regurgitation or stenosis, the risks of not replacing the valve may be greater than the risks of surgery, unless you have other health problems that make surgery too

 Even if valve